Moving Average

 The most recent price is given an 18.18 percent weighted via a 10-period exponential moving average.
 An 18.18 percent EMA is also known as a 10-period EMA.
 The most recent price is given a 9.52 percent weighting via a 20-period EMA (2/(20+1) =.0952).
 It’s worth noting that the shorter time period’s weighting is higher than the longer time period’s weighting.
 In reality, every time the moving average period increases, the weighting is cut in half.

-You may use moving average formula to convert a % to time periods and then enter that amount as the EMA’s parameter if you wish to utilise a certain percentage for an EMA:
+You may use the moving average formula to convert a % to time periods and then enter that amount as the EMA’s parameter if you wish to utilise a certain percentage for an EMA:

 1. Time Period = (2 / Percentage) – 1